This Vegan Taco Rice (Takoraisu) is a fusion of Tex-Mex and Japanese cuisine. For this popular Okinawan dish, I used

 Okinawa has a large US military presence, hence the introduction of Tex-Mex cuisine to the island.
 Taco rice is made with soy sauce and taco-flavored beef on a bed of rice instead of a tortilla or taco shell.
 It's frequently served with salsa, shredded lettuce, tomato, and shredded cheese.

-Since I love Mexican food, I just had to make this Vegan Taco Rice.
+Since I love Mexican food, I just had to make this Vegan Taco Rice (Takoraisu).
 Tempeh and pinto beans are included instead of beef.
 Being gluten free, I used tamari instead of soy sauce for the umami flavor.

 This is one of those dishes where you can control the spice level with the salsa you use.
 Even though it isn't pictured, I ended up eating my Vegan Taco Rice with guacamole since my salsa was quite spicy.
 It added a nice creaminess to the dish and it calmed the heat of the salsa.